 The first thing I noticed when arriving was that it was hot and dry — quite different from the rainy and cloudy weather we had encountered in Dublin the previous ten days.
 Once at the hotel, a converted monastery made almost completely of stone, we traded in our jeans and rain jackets for sundresses and went out into the heat to explore the city.

 That first evening set the tone for what we would spend the rest of the week doing in Santiago, besides the couple of day trips we took to the Galician coast and beaches.
-We wandered around a colorful market with vibrant jewelry and $3 margaritas that were so sugary you could barely taste the tequila.
-Afterwards, we ate dinner outside where you could hear laughter, live music, and the bells ringing from the cathedral.
+We wandered around a colorful market with vibrant jewelry and local crafts.
+Afterward, we ate dinner outside where we heard laughter, live music, and the bells ringing from the cathedral.
 Our time in Dublin had been extremely busy, with weekend trips to nearby cities, historical tours of cathedrals and castles, and long discussions of Irish poetry, so it was nice to have time just to sit and soak in the perfect summer night.

 The rest of our time was spent similarly to that first night: we shopped, ate, and became increasingly determined to find the best sangria in the city.
 Those were some of the most simple days during my month abroad, but some of the best, too.
 Before leaving on the trip, I never expected to get as close to my classmates as I did; I figured we would be so busy with constant activities and schoolwork that we wouldn’t have much time to sit down and talk.
 Even our professor would join us during some of those lazy afternoons, sitting in the shaded patio near our hotel, and telling us stories about his own travels and experiences.
 I think I expected nonstop stimulation and excitement during my time abroad, but Santiago taught me that an important part of traveling is enjoying the simple things, too.
 A good meal with new friends, a long siesta after a day exploring the museums of the city, watching the sun set over the horizon of the massive cathedral — all these experiences taught me to step back and enjoy the moment.